 What is this subject about?

 The study of English Literature is varied and always exciting.
 You will analyse eight works covering the period from 1300 to the present day.
-These will include an anthology of modern poetry; Shakespeare’s Hamlet; Shelley’s Frankenstein alongside Kazuo Ishiguro’s Never Let Me Go; Tennessee Williams’ A Streetcar Named Desire; and Geoffrey Chaucer’s bawdy and brilliant.
-The Wife of Bath.
+These may include an anthology of modern poetry; Shakespeare’s Hamlet; Shelley’s Frankenstein alongside Kazuo Ishiguro’s Never Let Me Go; Tennessee Williams’ A Streetcar Named Desire; and Geoffrey Chaucer’s bawdy and brilliant The Wife of Bath.
 You will also learn how to respond to unseen poetry and to compare it to poetry you have studied, developing your analytical skills.
 These excitingly varied works will relate to each other, often in unexpected ways, enabling you to make interesting links and contrasts.

 What will I study over the two years?

 How is the course assessed?

 Assessment is by three written exam papers (worth 80% of the final mark) and coursework (worth 20% of the final mark).
 The coursework is written in the second year.

 What skills will I need and develop on this course?

 By the end of the course English Literature students will have developed an impressive array of transferable skills including critical analysis, structuring arguments, the relevance of social and historical context, selecting evidence, debating and of course a thorough understanding of how language, structure and form contribute to the meaning of texts.